 Does your loved one need to move into a care home?

 Moving into residential care is a big step.
 It affects the whole family – not just the person moving into care – and often comes with legal and financial obligations.

-If you are unsure about what your loved one needs, contact social services to ask for a needs assessment.
+If you’re unsure about what your loved one needs, contact social services to ask for a needs assessment.
 Someone from the local authority will get in touch, usually a social worker, and ask your loved one questions about their day-to-day life.
-The results will identify what sort of support they need.
-You can then make an informed decision about which care solution is right for your family.
+The results will identify what sort of support they need, so you can then make an informed decision about which care solution is right for your family.

 What are the alternatives to moving into a care home?